-Yes, if they have, or can arrange, expertise in hydraulics, (not required for the L200 series), marine DC electrics, and installation of boating/marine equipment such as davits, cranes, etc. It will be an advantage if they have experience of working on or servicing the model of boat you own.
-The strengthening of existing brackets supporting an existing platform, or addition of new brackets (if required) in within the scope of most competent marine engineering workshops.
+Yes, if they have in-house, or can arrange, expertise in hydraulics, (not required for the L300 series), marine DC electrics, and installation of boating/marine equipment such as davits, cranes, etc. It will be an advantage if the installer has experience working on, or servicing, the model of boat you own.
+As stated previously, the strengthening of existing brackets supporting the swim platform, or the addition of new/stronger brackets (if required) should be within the scope of any competent marine engineering workshop.

 The radio control unit for operation of the lift comes pre-programmed and is essentially ‘plug-and-play.’